drawwithcode/2019-group-06/README.md

       }

 </br>
-**Setting up the server for the results**
 A huge challenge in the making of the app was for sure the server.
 It took a long time to find a proper way to send each walk data to  a server, in order to have them shown all together in another page.
 To have the result page we used *Firebase*, a website that can host a database for your projects.
 </br>
 First we had to load the libraries:</br>